yakivmospan/android-snippets/gists/Utils. ResourceFetcher.md

 ### Utils: ResourceFetcher

-Some times we need find resorce ID by it String name.
+Some times we need find resource ID by it String name.
 This class will help to do this

 **Usage**